Unwind in the most beautiful of Asia’s spectacular and secluded beaches....

 “There is so much on offer.
-I am desperate to go back and do some island hopping tours and to go elephant trekking.
+I am desperate to go back and do some island hopping tours.

 There is also a great Cuisine Cooking School where you can learn how to make some Thai dishes and experience cooking the food and using the exotic herbs and spices that are grown just outside.”

 Or for the more adventurous, you can try white water rafting near Rai Leh where a dam was built to service a tin mine that is now abandoned.
 White water rafters can now use the dam twice a day when the flooding river creates a tide of water on which you can ride.
 Two expert guides take you on a thrilling ride down a 10 kilometre stretch of river.